 In May of 2012, the Company optioned the Tib Lake property to an arm's length party.
-At the end of the current quarter, all cash consideration has been received.
-The purchaser is required to spend \$1,600,000 on mineral exploration prior to exercising the option.
+The optionee is required to spend \$1,600,000 on mineral exploration prior to exercising the option.
 Once the option is exercised, the Company will maintain a 2.5% net smelter royalty on certain mining claims.
 The purchaser has the option to buy back 1% of the net smelter royalty for \$1,000,000.